Alphish/gm-community-toolbox/README.md

 # Installation

-- download the Community Toolbox local package (the YYMPS file); for the current package, GameMaker 2023.4 is recommended
+- download the Community Toolbox local package (the YYMPS file); for the current package, GameMaker 2023.4 or later is recommended
 - open your GameMaker project
 - from "Tools" menu, select "Import Local Package"
 - select whole package contents to import (or only some scripts) and click "Import"